1020 Brussels

 ⑮ Mirror Greenhouse

-Forming the second half of the 200-metres route is an underground trail consisting of the Mirror Greenhouse and the Underground Gallery.
+Forming the second half of the 200-metre route is an underground trail consisting of the Mirror Greenhouse and the Underground Gallery.
 Visitors will walk down the stairs.
 There is a slight change in the floral setting.
 The gallery walls are covered entirely with pruned climbing figs and oak ferns.
-There are also elkhorn ferns on the gallery walls too.
+Elkhorn ferns can be found on the gallery walls too.

 ⑯ Underground Gallery

-It was quite surprising to see two Smurfs in this Underground Gallery of this historical monument.
-I could not figure out why there were two cartoon characters there and its purpose.
+It was quite surprising to see two Smurfs in the Underground Gallery of this historical monument.
+I could not figure out the purpose of the two cartoon characters there.
 Perhaps, it has to do with the fact that Smurfs was a Belgian creation in 1958.
-Well, rather entertaining even if they may not necessarily fit into the context.
+Well, rather entertaining even though they may not necessarily fit into the context.

 ⑰ Embarcadère Greenhouse